-- (c) incidents on a distribution network that impact critical transmission elements 1 including (but not limited to): - faults of extended duration within the distribution network where these have had a material impact on the transmission system; and - loss of multiple embedded generating units of which the total capacity exceeds the capacity of the largest generating unit within any region including an affected generating unit; - (d) incidents that result in the operation of under frequency or over-frequency protection and control schemes including: - automatic under frequency load shedding; and - automatic tripping of a generating unit due to over-frequency; or - (e) where the AEMC Reliability Panel requests AEMO to review and report on an incident under clauses 4.8.15(b) and (c)2, after considering whether: - the incident represented a threat to system security; and - the benefits to the NEM are likely to exceed the cost to AEMO and the affected participants. - (f) AEMO should review any other power system event that it considers of significance to the operation of the power system.
+- f) automatic under frequency load shedding, except where under-frequency load shedding occurs under a contract (or other arrangement), except where AEMO has determined that the scheme operated correctly and tripped only contracted loads;; and - i) or - ii) automatic tripping of a generating unit due to over-frequency, except where over-frequency generation tripping occurs under a contract (or other arrangement).; or; - g)e) incidents that where the AEMC Reliability Panel requests AEMO to review and report on an incident under clauses 4.8.15(b) and (c)2, after considering whether: - i) the incident represented a threat to power system security; and - ii) the benefits to the NEM are likely to exceed the cost to AEMO and the affected participants: - f) AEMO should review any other power system event that AEMO to considers of significance to the operation of the power system.
 This includes (but is not limited to) recurring minor incidents where there may be underlying systemic issues or incidents involving material loss of load or generation.

-^{1 &#}x27;Critical transmission elements' is as defined in item (1) of these guidelines.
+4 Critical transmission elements is as defined in item (1) of these guidelines a registered participant, or group of registered participants.